SFDigitalServices/webform/docs/css-compilation.md

 ```
 ./node_modules/stylelint/bin/stylelint.js public/assets/css/*.css --fix
 ```

 The command above will automatically lint all css files under the public/assets/css folder use the rules defined in `.stylelintrc.json`.
 Take a look inside the json config file to make any adjustments.
-Learn more about [stylelint rules] (https://github.com/stylelint/stylelint/blob/master/docs/user-guide/about-rules.md).
+Learn more about [stylelint rules](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/about-rules.md).